Rangi42/polishedcrystal/README.md

    * Replace some Kanto music with RBY and HGSS tracks (Cerulean City, Fuchsia City, Cinnabar Island, Nugget Bridge, legendary battles, etc)
    * Unown ? and ! from Gen III
    * Tune Gym Leaders' rematch movesets, levels, held items, and text
-   * Move Relearner accepts Gold Leaves, Move Tutors accept Silver Leaves
+   * Move Relearner that accepts Gold Leaves
 * Fix bugs:
    * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)
    * Gym Leader rematch sprites don't face correctly (spriteface command issue?)